pbattican/jck/RULES.md

 ### <span style="text-decoration:underline;">Lend lease</span>

 * Lend-Lease may be sent without restriction for non-neutral nations

 ### <span style="text-decoration:underline;">Attachées</span>

 * You may only send attachées to ideological partners (see ideological spectrum above).
 Faction members follow the ideology of their faction leader
 * The Co Prosperity Sphere is allowed to send attachées to the **PSA**.
 They are never allowed to send an attachee to the **AUS**.

 ## Navy Rules

 * You may not overfill your carriers
 * Submarines are not allowed to be in stacks of 1.
-* Sub 4 hulls ( can still research for torp / engine ) and Snorkel 2 are BANNED

 ## Air Rules

 * Minimum air wing size is 100.
 Air volunteer wings must come as close as possible to 100
-* Strategic Bombers 3 are BANNED

 ## Nation Specific Rules

 ### <span style="text-decoration:underline;">Banned nation(s)	</span>

 * **Socialist Republic of Russia**
 * **Qing**